yichunzhou12/yichunzhou12.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I am Yichun Zhou, a fourth-year Ph.D. candidate in [Urban Systems](https://engineering.nyu.edu/academics/programs/urban-systems-phd) at New York University (NYU), in the Department of Civil and Urban Engineering, **anticipating graduation in May 2025**.
-I am also a Research Associate at the Shanghai Key Laboratory of Urban Design and Urban Science ([LOUD](https://urban.shanghai.nyu.edu/)), NYU Shanghai, and a participant in the [Urban Science: Sensing, Complexity, & Informatics](https://engineering.nyu.edu/urban-science-sensing-complexity-informatics-doctoral-track) Doctoral Track at the Center for Urban Science and Progress ([CUSP](https://engineering.nyu.edu/research-innovation/centers/cusp)).
+I am Yichun Zhou, a fourth-year Ph.D. candidate in [Urban Systems](https://engineering.nyu.edu/academics/programs/urban-systems-phd) at New York University (NYU) Tandon School of Engineering, in the Department of Civil and Urban Engineering. **Anticipating graduation in May 2025**, I conduct research at the intersection of urban analytics, environmental planning, and human mobility to support sustainable urban environments and enhancing human well-being through data-informed strategies.
+I am also a Research Associate at the Shanghai Key Laboratory of Urban Design and Urban Science ([LOUD](https://urban.shanghai.nyu.edu/)), NYU Shanghai, and a participant in the [Urban Science: Sensing, Complexity, & Informatics](https://engineering.nyu.edu/urban-science-sensing-complexity-informatics-doctoral-track) doctoral track at the Center for Urban Science and Progress ([CUSP](https://engineering.nyu.edu/research-innovation/centers/cusp)).

-My research lies at the intersection of urban analytics, green space planning, and human mobility.
-I am dedicated to advancing sustainable urban development and enhancing human well-being through data-informed strategies.
-My academic work has been published in *Landscape and Urban Planning*, *Urban Forestry & Urban Greening*, *Applied Geography*, and other peer-reviewed journals.
+My research focuses on leveraging computational techniques—including machine learning, spatial statistics, and causal inference—to explore the role of green spaces, urban mobility, and environmental equity in fostering healthier, more inclusive cities.
+Utilizing spatial data from diverse sources such as mobile phone data, street view imagery, and survey, my work aims to advance data-driven policies that enhance urban well-being, accessibility to green spaces, and sustainable development.
+My academic work has been published in *Landscape and Urban Planning*, *Urban Forestry & Urban Greening*, *Applied Geography*, and several under review at other peer-reviewed journals.

-I hold a Master of Science in [Management of Technology](https://engineering.nyu.edu/academics/programs/management-technology-ms-campus) from NYU and a Bachelor of Science in [Computer Science](https://www.wku.edu/cs/) from Western Kentucky University.
+I hold a Master of Science in [Management of Technology](https://engineering.nyu.edu/academics/programs/management-technology-ms-campus) with a specialization in Data Analytics from NYU and a Bachelor of Science in [Computer Science](https://www.wku.edu/cs/) with a Minor in Business Administration from Western Kentucky University.
 Before beginning my Ph.D., I gained industry experience as a Data Science and Program Management Intern at Amazon Web Services, Bosch, and Tencent.

 ## Selected Publications